gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+In the example, the version of `commons-codec` that is brought in transitively is `1.9`.
+With the constraint, we express that we need at lease `1.11` and Gradle will now pick that version during dependency resolution.

 ### Advanced POM support (preview)

 Gradle now supports [additional features for modules with POM metadata](https://github.com/gradle/gradle/blob/master/subprojects/dependency-management/preview-features.adoc).
 This includes support for _optional dependencies_, _BOM import_ and _compile/runtime scope separation_.